 - 1. The student must be admitted to Southwest Baptist University (SBU).
 Admission to the University does not guarantee admission into the ASN program.
 Application for admission to SBU also serves as the application for admission to the ASN program.

 - 2. Provide copies of:

 - a.
-Driver's license
+Driver's license/Photo ID

 - b.
-CPR card (if certified as BLS by the American Heart Association),
+Official transcripts from all colleges or universities other than SBU

 - c.
-Official transcripts of all college and nursing courses

-- d.
 LPNs desiring Advanced Placement

 - i.
 Missouri LPN License in good standing

 - ii.
 IV certification

-- e.
+- d.
 Paramedic Students desiring Advanced Placement

 - i.
 Missouri Paramedic License